Pharaoh's daughter (wife of Solomon): In the Kebra Nagast

 According to the Kebra Nagast of the Ethiopian Orthodox Tewahedo Church, Pharaoh's daughter tricked Solomon into committing idolatry by making him swear an oath.
-In the text she was upset that he has slept with the Queen of Sheba and fathered Menyelek (who is held to have taken the Arc of the Covenant with him when the Queen returned with him to Africa).
+In the text she was upset that he has slept with the Queen of Sheba and fathered Menyelek (who is held to have taken the Ark of the Covenant with him when the Queen returned with him to Africa).
 Solomon at first resists her calls saying "I will neither sacrifice to nor worship thine idols, and I will not perform thy wish."
 So "one day she beautified and scented herself for him, and she behaved herself haughtily towards him, and treated him disdainfully.
 And he said unto her, "What shall I do?
 Thou hast made thy face evil towards me, and thy regard towards me is not as it was formerly, and thy beautiful form is not as enticing as usual.
 Ask me, and I will give thee whatsoever thou wishest, and I will perform it for thee, so that thou mayest make thy face (or, attitude) gracious towards me as formerly"; but she held her peace and answered him never a word.
 And he repeated to her the words that he would do whatsoever she wished, and she said unto him, "Swear to me by the God of Israel that thou wilt not play me false."
 And he swore to her that he would give her whatsoever she asked for, and that he would do for her everything that she told him.
 And she tied a scarlet thread on the middle of the door of [the house of] her gods, and she brought three locusts and set them in the house of her gods.
 And she said unto Solomon, "Come to me without breaking the scarlet thread, bend thyself and kill these locusts before me and pull out their necks"; and he did so.
 And she said unto him, "I will henceforward do thy will, for thou hast sacrificed to my gods and hast worshipped them."
 Now he had done thus because of his oath, so that he might not break his oath which she had made him to swear, even though he knew that it was an offence (or, sin) to enter into the house of her gods."